 - Rapid weight loss; most of the weight loss is experienced in the first 12 months

-- Average weight loss of around 60% excess weight
+- Average weight loss of around 30% of total body weight or 60% of excess weight

 - Lower complication risk than other surgical options like Gastric Bypass

 - Risks can involve bleeding, re-operation, stricture or narrowing of the sleeve, and reflux, among others.